Formation and Evolution of Globular Clusters

 Coordinators: Frederic Rasio, Alison Sills, Enrico Vesperini, Stephen Zepf

-- Dynamical evolution of globular clusters and globular cluster systems.
+Dynamical modelling of Galactic globular clusters

-- Dynamical evolution of globular cluster systems
+Formation and evolution of globular clusters and globular cluster systems

 Our understanding of globular cluster formation is rapidly improving.
 Much recent progress has come from new observations of extragalactic globular cluster systems and, in particular, from HST observations of cluster formation in starburst galaxies and in interacting and merging galaxies.
 Significant advances have also been realized in numerical simulations of structure formation in the high-redshift universe, which are now beginning to probe the relevant scales.

 Note that the AAS Winter meeting will be held in nearby Long Beach, California during the preceding week (January 7-10, 2009).

 The MODEST-9 workshop will be held at KITP immediately after this conference, starting after lunch on January 16 and continuing through Saturday, January 17.
 Further information will be made available later.
 If you have questions about this meeting, please contact Fred Rasio.